bgorriz/bgorriz/README.md

 - 👋 Hi, I’m @bgorriz
 - 👀 I’m interested in being a good human and a good citizen
-- 🌱 I’m currently learning how to make homemade pasta & designing event driven architectures
+- 🌱 I’m currently learning how to play padel & being a better Engineering manager

 <!---
 bgorriz/bgorriz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.